Washington Nurse Practitioner Licensure Steps - 2023

 Becoming licensed as an advanced practice nurse in Washington State requires a graduate degree from a commission-approved program.

 You can complete the advanced education in as little as six years if opting for an approved master’s degree program.
 Before enrolling in a nursing program, it is imperative to verify that it is approved by the Washington State NCQAC.
-Check the state website for the most up-to-date information.

 To gain prescriptive authority as a nurse practitioner in Washington State, you must complete 30 contact hours of learning in pharmacology within two years prior to applying for prescriptive authority.
 If you’re applying within two years of graduating from an approved ARNP program, that may be sufficient for your pharmacology education.